-The other keywords that are found in your original test campaigns will make a significant impact, and you’ll gain more control over your high volume keywords.
+The other keywords that are found in your original test campaigns will make a significant impact, and you’ll gain more control over your high-volume keywords.

-Your campaigns should also have multiple ad campaigns for a phrase, broad, and exact matches.
+Your campaigns should also have multiple ad campaigns for a phrase, broad, and exact match.
 If your campaigns are automated, then see to it that each ad type has its own SKU, making it much easier to adjust and analyze.

 Over to You

 Amazon is a haven for product-focused businesses.
 It’s a great way to get your products in front of your customers and place you on a level playing field with your competitors.
 By following the tips above, you’re sure to create a solid marketing strategy that you can use in your Amazon Product Ads.